Yoshio Shirai: Professional career

 Shirai won his first fight after teaming with Cahn on July 30, 1948, and won the Japanese flyweight title in 1949.
 He also won the Japanese bantamweight title the same year, and held both titles for over 3 years, making 5 total defenses.

 He fought flyweight world champion Dado Marino on May 21, 1951, in a non-title match.
-Shirai lost by split decision but fought Marino again in December, 1951, to mark a 7th round KO win.
+Shirai lost by split decision but fought Marino again in December, 1951, to mark a 7th-round KO win.
 On May 19, 1952, he met Marino for the third time for the world flyweight title.
-Shirai won by 15 round decision, becoming the new world champion, and first ever Japanese boxer to win a world title.
+Shirai won by 15-round decision, becoming the new world champion, and first ever Japanese boxer to win a world title.

 Shirai made four defenses of the world title before losing his title to Pascual Perez in November, 1954 by unanimous decision.
 He fought Perez again in May, 1955, but lost decisively by KO in the 5th round.
 He announced his retirement after this loss.
 His professional record was 48-8-2 (20KOs).

-Post retirement
+Personal life

+Shirai was a distant relative of socialist politician Inejirō Asanuma, who served as the wedding matchmaker (nakōdo) at Shirai's marriage.

+Post-retirement

 Shirai worked as a boxing commentator and critic before creating a sports gym in 1995 with former world champion Yoko Gushiken.
 He received an award from the Japanese government in 1995 for his efforts in boxing.
 He was inducted into the Ring Magazine hall of fame in 1977.